 Graduates of Saybrook’s Ph.D. in Counselor Education and Supervision program will be prepared to hold full-time faculty positions within counseling programs.
 As counselor educators they will hold advanced knowledge and skills in teaching, clinical supervision, research, advocacy and leadership.
 Graduates of the Ph.D. in Counselor Education and Supervision will be prepared to assume professional roles such as:

-- Full-time or adjunct faculty in counselor education programs
+- Teaching as a full-time or adjunct faculty in counselor education programs

 At Saybrook, we believe that counseling faculty should be committed to preparing competent mental health professionals who inspire transformational change in individuals, families, and communities toward a just, humane, and sustainable world.

-Students in the Ph.D. in Counselor Education and Supervision program will build an advanced understanding of how to relate important principles of counseling to masters-level students.
-For example, graduates of this program will be capable of explaining to students the relationship between their “self” as a therapist, their professional identity as a counselor, and their responsibility to serve clients and the community.
+Students in the Ph.D. in Counselor Education and Supervision program will enhance their knowledge of how to support the development of masters-level counseling practitioners.
+Graduates of Saybrook’s Online Ph.D. in Counselor Education and Supervision program will learn and actively practice supporting counselors-in-training as they learn counseling skills, integrate their “self” as a therapist, develop their professional identity as counselors, sharpen their ethical decision making and understand how to serve diverse clients and the community.